SawsanYusuf/Housing-in-Buenos-Aires/README.md

 To ensure our model's accuracy, we underwent a three-step process.
 First, we trained it with training data.
 Next, we tested it on the same training data.
 Finally, we evaluated its ability to generalize by testing it on separate test data.

 ## Results
-Model | Mean Absolute Error | R squared
+Model |Testing Mean Absolute Error | Testing R-squared
 ------|--|--------------------------------
 Baseline | 44 | --
-Linear Regression with Area | 52093.88 | 546
+Linear Regression with Area | 30633.42 | 0.496
-Linear Regression with Location | 72274.36 | 69170.32
+Linear Regression with Location | 43531.29 | 0.121
 Linear Regression with Neighborhood | 86347.16 | 84324.66
 Ridge with Neighborhood | 86347.16 | 84117.51
 Ridge with Everything | 86347.16 | 84203.94